The Lake Clementine Guide to Summer Fun

 • No power boats upstream of regulatory buoy stating “No Power Boats”.

-• Dogs are not permitted within the boundaries of Lower Lake Clementine.
+• No dogs, no glass, no alcohol within the boundaries of Lower Lake Clementine.

 • No garbage removal provided; pack it in, pack it out!